off-by-some/contrakit/examples/hallucinations/README.md

 The witness model outperforms all established OOD detection baselines.
 All methods use the same WideResNet architecture trained on CIFAR-10.
 The witness model adds an uncertainty head that learns epistemic uncertainty end-to-end.
 Post-hoc methods retrofit uncertainty onto classification-optimized features.
 The 2.6% AUROC improvement demonstrates that architectural capacity for uncertainty representation matters - it cannot be added after training.

 The mechanism isn't specific to our toy tasks or synthetic networks.
 The relationship between training composition and hallucination held across networks ranging from 64-unit feedforward classifiers to llama3.1:8b with billions of parameters.
 It held across different random seeds, different tasks, and different evaluation metrics.
-The consistency suggests these are properties of how gradient descent allocates capacity between competing objectives, not accidents of particular architectures.
+This consistency suggests these are fundamental properties of how gradient descent allocates capacity between competing objectives—not accidents of particular architectures.

 Neural networks don't partition input space into "seen" and "unseen" regions.
-They create continuous representations where similar inputs produce similar outputs.
+Instead, they create continuous representations where similar inputs produce similar outputs.
 When you train heavily on defined examples, those examples shape the entire feature space through interpolation.
 Undefined inputs land somewhere in that space and get mapped to nearby defined patterns.

 The training objective is to maximize log probability of correct labels on training data.
 Cross-entropy loss provides maximum likelihood estimation.
-It finds parameters that best explain what the model saw.
-It doesn't provide parameters that recognize limitations.
+It finds parameters that best explain what the model saw, but it doesn't provide parameters that recognize limitations.
 Unless you explicitly add a term for "abstain when uncertain" with sufficient weight to compete with classification loss, the optimization pushes toward confident predictions everywhere.

 ## References